citrix/terraform-provider-citrix/docs/resources/machine_catalog.md

 Optional:

+- `image_update_reboot_options` (Attributes) The options for how rebooting is performed for image update.
+When omitted, image update on the VDAs will be performed on next shutdown. (see [below for nested schema](#nestedatt--provisioning_scheme--gcp_machine_config--image_update_reboot_options))
 - `machine_profile` (String) The name of the virtual machine template that will be used to identify the default value for the tags, virtual machine size, boot diagnostics, host cache property of OS disk, accelerated networking and availability zone.
 If not specified, the VM specified in master_image will be used as template.
 - `machine_snapshot` (String) The name of the virtual machine snapshot of a GCP VM that will be used as master image.
+- `master_image_note` (String) The note for the master image.
 - `writeback_cache` (Attributes) Write-back Cache config.
 Leave this empty to disable Write-back Cache. (see [below for nested schema](#nestedatt--provisioning_scheme--gcp_machine_config--writeback_cache))

+<a id="nestedatt--provisioning_scheme--gcp_machine_config--image_update_reboot_options"></a>
+### Nested Schema for `provisioning_scheme.gcp_machine_config.image_update_reboot_options`

+Required:

+- `reboot_duration` (Number) Approximate maximum duration over which the reboot cycle runs, in minutes.
+Set to `-1` to skip reboot, and perform image update on the VDAs on next shutdown.
+Set to `0` to reboot all machines immediately.

+Optional:

+- `warning_duration` (Number) Time in minutes prior to a machine reboot at which a warning message is displayed in all user sessions on that machine.
+When omitted, no warning about reboot will be displayed in user session.
+- `warning_message` (String) Warning message displayed in user sessions on a machine scheduled for a reboot.
+The optional pattern '%m%' is replaced by the number of minutes until the reboot.
+- `warning_repeat_interval` (Number) Number of minutes to wait before showing the reboot warning message again.

 <a id="nestedatt--provisioning_scheme--gcp_machine_config--writeback_cache"></a>
 ### Nested Schema for `provisioning_scheme.gcp_machine_config.writeback_cache`